hezhengda/surfgen/source/what_will_come.rst

 Here are the full lists of what I would like to do in the future:

 * Make surfgen useful in constructing alloyed surface, nanoparticles and finding adsorption sites there
-* Write a function to adjust the geometry of adsorbates regards to the norm_vector of surface atom
-* Write a generic function for generating adsorption configuration (different adsorbates, adsorption sites, and coverages)

 * Use force-field / Machine-Learning (Neural Network?) to pre-treat the system in order to get "relatively" good assumptions, then generate the input file for the calculations on supercomputer.

 * ... (more will come later)